 Typical demonstration and evaluation periods in Cospas-Sarsat span a number of years.
 A thorough evaluation is particularly important as the MEOSAR system could significantly alter the Cospas-Sarsat System architecture in the long term.
-Therefore, although the demonstration and evaluation period for the GEOSAR systems was limited to two years (the MSG system is also expected to undergo a demonstration and evaluation period of two years), the importance of the MEOSAR D&E, combined with the development of new specifications and System documentation, might require extending the D&E period to more than two years.
+Therefore, although the demonstration and evaluation period for the GEOSAR system was limited to two years, the importance of the MEOSAR D&E, combined with the development of new specifications and System documentation, might require extending the D&E period to more than two years.